 7 quick ways to ace your public speaking overnight

-With death being vastly preferable to giving a presentation, making speaking in public easy – and a pleasure – may be less important than surviving it.
+With surveys throwing up death as being vastly preferable to giving a presentation, making speaking in public easy – and a pleasure – may be less important than surviving it.

 1. Get comfortable with pausing